DaveBatton/Objective-C-Style-Guide/ReadMe.md

 - (void)handleConnection:(ABCHTTPURLConnection *)connection withError:(NSError *)error
 ```

-Apple generally doesnt use with when returning an error value.
+Apple generally doesn't use "with" when returning an error value.
 Better still:
 ```objective-c
 - (void)handleConnection:(ABCHTTPURLConnection *)connection error:(NSError *)error
 ```

 This is a delegate method.
-Normally these contain will or did, and rarely start with handle:
+Normally these contain "will" or "did", and rarely start with "handle":
 ```objective-c
 - (void)connection:(ABCHTTPURLConnection *)connection didFailWithError:(NSError *)error
 ```

 Turns out this is exactly how Apple names this method in the NSURLConnection class.
-So anyone thats familiar with Cocoa should understand what this method does.
+So anyone that's familiar with Cocoa should understand what this method does.

 Method names should never begin with the underscore character.
 This format is reserved for use by Apple.